saulshanabrook/lighting/docs/README.md

 ## Cues
 **TODO**: Try to understand best way of cueing, and different timings needed.
           Look at existing systems out there.

+# FAQ
+Q: *But the Ios board already has this type of abstraction with Presets and Palletes.*

+A: While they do allow this same type of abstraction, it is much harder to setup and display.
+The fundamental difference is that they have these abstractions coinciding with channel information.
+In this system, there are no channels.
+Also the difference of the stack based system means that it is clearer what the current state is made up of.

+Q: *Touchscreens suck.*

+A: Yep I agree.
+Manual sliders are nicer for manual control and channel setting.
+   It is a question of trade offs.
+The benefit of this system is not that it is digital, but that by starting from scratch we can implement different data schemes.
+I would love to add support for hardware, or even dedicated hardware, but that is a secondary priority right now.

+Q: *This will be less reliable, because it is not on a dedicated machine.*

+A: So this is a complicated one to answer, because it's reliability is mainly based on what the codebase looks like and how much use it has gotten.
+While it will likely be less popular than other systems, there is nothing fundamental stopping it from being just as reliable.
+I see this as running on a stripped down linux box that only runs this app.
+The reliability of the system would be comparable to the reliable of any linux based server.

+Q: *You can't please everyone, this doesn't address the concerns of x.*

+A: Fundamentally I am writing this to scratch *my* itch not yours.
+I am totally open to other perspectives and wants, as long as they don't fundamentally alter the premise that allows me to get what I want out of it and don't add unneeded complexity.